ykhemani/vault-vagrant/README.md

 ### Set Number of Vault Servers, Names and IP Addresses (Optional)

+The [Vagrantfile](Vagrantfile) brings up one Vault server named vault with private networking and an ip address of `192.168.100.21` by default.

-Set the following environment variables to specify the Vault VM hostname and ip.
+Set the following environment variables to specify the number of Vault servers, the hostnaming and ip address range.

 ```
 export vault_server_count=2 # optional - defaults to 1 if not specified